claudsan/droidparts.org/parts/log.rst

      EntityTestCase.testUniqueAndNull():50 Important Message

-In production mode (a signed .apk) the tag will be the package name.
+In production build (a signed .apk) the tag will change to the package name.

 Configuration
 -------------